Fibroids are lumps of muscle, like meatballs, growing within the womb.

 Open Surgery or Laparotomy is done with an abdominal cut of 10cm or more.

-It is good for the complete removal of all fibroids, both small and large, but has a longer recovery period.
+It is a good procedure for the complete removal of all fibroids, both small and large.
+It is also the preferred procedure for very large fibroids.

 You can get more information and Facts on Fibroids at